 Mix all the ingredients in a food processor (minus the sesame seeds and the turmeric), until they are all mashed but not quite all the way (it needs a little bit of texture).
 Cover and store in the fridge for 1 1/2h.

 When the time is up take out of the fridge and start making the falafel balls with the hands.
 Use about 2 tbsp of mix per piece.
 Set on a board or plate coated with cassava or almond flour (just a little bit so they don't stick, but this is optional).

 When you used a third of the mix, start coating the next batch of balls with white sesame seed and set aside.
-When you have one third of mixture left, add turmenic (about 2 tsp) and make the third set of turmeric falafel balls.
+When you have one-third of the mixture left, add turmeric (about 2 tsp) and make the third set of turmeric falafel balls.

 Heat a frying pan with avocado oil (I used a cast iron) and start frying the balls (test one first to see if the oil is hot enough).
 Don't crowd them.
-Make the simple batch first, then the turmeric batch, and the sesame coated batch at the end.
-It should take about two minuted to fry on each side.
+Make the simple batch first, then the turmeric batch and the sesame coated batch at the end.
+It should take about two minutes to fry on each side.

 Take out on a paper towel.

 Serve with grain-free pita or tortilla, with romaine lettuce and tahini dressing and dash of lemon.
 Sprinkle with dry or fresh parsley.